jhap1982/giveituruguay/2017/2017-02-02 - Joe Louis Arena, Detroit, MI, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-Hey
+6. Hey
-Search and Destroy
+7. Search and Destroy
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-What Is Soul? jam
+10. What Is Soul? jam
-Sick Love
+11. Sick Love
-Parallel Universe
+12. Parallel Universe
-Detroit
+13. Detroit
-Suck My Kiss
+14. Suck My Kiss
-This Is Where I Belong part of JOSH
+15. This Is Where I Belong part of JOSH
-Under the Bridge
+16. Under the Bridge
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Pea
+18. Pea
-Goodbye Angels
+19. Goodbye Angels
-Give It Away
+20. Give It Away

 ## Notes